bowman2001/perplexdoc/content/doc/basic/quote/index.md

 {.blockquote-hero}
 ```

-This prodces the following layout:
+This produces the following layout:
 > It is a paradisematic country, in which roasted parts of sentences fly into your mouth.
 Even the all-powerful Pointing has no control about the blind texts it is an almost unorthographic life One day however a small line of blind text by the name of Lorem Ipsum decided to leave for the far World of Grammar.
 >  ---  Famous Person
 {.blockquote-hero}